 Cavities: Using a tool to gently probe all tooth surfaces, your dentist can detect soft spots that may indicate decay.
-If caught early enough, which is often the case with patients who keep their regular checkup appointments, tooth decay can sometimes be reversed with a professional fluoride treatment.

 Periodontal Disease: Like cavities, periodontal disease is detected by using a dental probe.
 Your dentist will use this instrument to measure the spaces between your gums and teeth to determine if gum disease is present.
-If gum disease is spotted at its first stage, which is called gingivitis, it can usually be reversed with a professional teeth cleaning and an impeccable at-home oral hygiene routine.

-Oral Cancer: Affecting the lips, throat, head, neck and soft tissues inside the mouth, oral cancer has a high cure rate if caught early.
-Your dentist will visually inspect these areas for unusual sores, lumps or rough patches and palpate them to determine if swelling or tenderness is present.
+Oral Cancer: Affecting the lips, throat, head, neck, and soft tissues inside the mouth, oral cancer has a high cure rate if caught early.
+Your dentist will visually inspect these areas for unusual sores, lumps, or rough patches and palpate them to determine if swelling or tenderness is present.